amshackelford/hangman/README.md

 ## **Hangman** ##

 This repo contains files created through Treehouse that have been updated & enhanced to play the game Hangman.
-For multiplayer, provide an word for the args value for others to guess.
+For multiplayer, provide a word for the args value for others to guess.
 If no args value is provided the game has been updated to pull a random word from a pool of words for you to guess.

 ##### **The classes are as follows:** #####
 * Hangman - Programs starting point, game contines while there are tries remaining and game still in progress.